More than 60 experts, leading academics and representatives from governing bodies

 - Cristina Roscia, Associate Professor, University of Bergamo

-- Silvio Simani, professor of Automatic Control, University of Ferrara
+- Silvio Simani, Professor of Automatic Control, University of Ferrara

-- Barbara Tarantino, researcher, University of Pavia
+- Barbara Tarantino, Researcher at the University of Pavia

-- Daniela Tondini, researcher, University of Teramo
+- Daniela Tondini, University of Teramo

 - Andrea Trivella, Full Professor of Mechanics Applied to Machines, Polytechnic University of Turin